Existence, uniqueness, and energy scaling of 2+1 dimensional continuum model for stepped epitaxial surfaces with elastic effects: The modified continuum model

-Recall that the $2+1$ dimensional continuum model was derived from discrete step model by asymptotic analysis for vicinal surfaces that consists of a series of monotonic steps~\cite{Xu2009Derivation}.
+Recall that the $2+1$ dimensional continuum model was derived from discrete step model by asymptotic analysis (coarse graining) for vicinal surfaces that consists of a series of monotonic steps~\cite{Xu2009Derivation}.
 There is no such negative step line energy and the associated instability (corresponding to the illposedness in the continuum model) in the discrete model.
-Very small gradient of surface height means very large step separation and the error in low order continuum approximation of the discrete model may not necessarily be small.
-In principle, the illposedness in the continuum model can be fixed by keeping more terms in the asymptotic expansion from the discrete model.
-However, this will make the continuum model much more complicated.

-In order to fix this illposedness in the continuum model, we introduce a modified energy by regularization:
+In fact, almost all such continuum models for stepped surfaces (e.g. those reviewed in the introduction section) are based on the approximation that inter-step distance in the continuum model is given by $a/|\nabla h|$.
+Physically, such distance cannot exceed domain size $L$, i.e., we should have $a/|\nabla h|\leq L$ or $|\nabla h|\geq a/L$.
+However, once the continuum is established, there is no guarantee that $|\nabla h|$ is always bounded below by this positive constant during the evolution.
+On the other hand, when the inter-step distance in the discrete model is large, although the continuum model still provides a way to connect the neighboring steps smoothly, the smooth surface profile $h$ may vary due to the continuum equation over the large terrace region between such neighboring steps, the approximation of inter-step distance by $a/|\nabla h|$ may fail over such a region, i.e., $a/|\nabla h|$ no longer means inter-step distance in this case.
+It should be fine if such a smooth connection in the continuum model does not introduce irrelevant physical effects.
+Unfortunately, this is not the case here because very small $\nabla h$ leads to illposedness of the continuum model as demonstrated above.